Is Mexico Safe? Yucatan Safety 2020

 As a major tourist site, the Tulum ruins are packed with international tourists, so you need to take care with your personal belongings.
 We borrowed bicycles from our Guest House (situated at the entrance of the ruins) and visited the town and enormous supermarket with no problems.
 The only risk was from other cyclists and traffic!

 Don’t miss out on this spectacular piece of Mayan history owing to generalisations about safety.
-The ruins of Tulum are fascinating.
-Furthermore, the setting is breath-taking: a high clifftop with the turquoise blue waters of the Caribbean Sea as a dazzling backdrop (see Yucatan Peninsula Two Weeks Backpacking).
+The ruins of Tulum are fascinating and the setting is breath-taking.

 There are many things you can do to limit your changes of becoming a victim of crime.
 Firstly, be mindful that most killings in Mexico are gang-related and the chances of a tourist being murdered remain small.

-Perhaps most importantly, travel in daylight hours whether you are driving or travelling using local transport.
-Travelling at night in Mexico and the Yucatan peninsula is not recommended and should be avoided.
+Perhaps most importantly, only travel in daylight hours.
+This applies to whether you are driving or travelling using local transport.
+Travelling at night in Mexico and the Yucatan peninsula is not recommended and should be avoided completely.

 See the section below for more detailed advice about avoiding falling victim to crimes associated with driving.